stuartofmt/DuetLapse3/README.md

 #### -detect [layer||pause||none]
 If omitted the default is layer
 **example**

--detect layer     #Will capture an image on each layer change -detect pause     #Will capture an imnage when printing is paused -detect none      #Will not capture an image other than as secified by -seconds
+-detect layer     #Will capture an image on each layer change -detect pause     #Will capture an image if the printer is paused by the print gcode -detect none      #Will not capture an image other than as secified by -seconds

-*Notes on the use of pause*
+*Notes on the use of -detect pause*
+When a pause is detected in the print gcode an image will be captured and a resume print command issued.
+The head position during those pauses is can be controlled by the pause.g macro on the duet, or by specifying "-movehead nnn nnn".
+Do not use both.
+CANNOT be used in conjunction with -pause yes (see below)

 #### -pause [yes||no]
-If omitted the default is no.
+If omitted the default is no. If - pause yes it will pause the printer when an image is captured.
+**example**
+-pause yes      #Pause the printer each time an image is captured.

 #### -movehead [Xposition,Yposition]
 if omitted the head is not moved - equivalent to -movehead 0,0.
 Specifies a position to move the head to before capturing an image.